Gary M. Segura

 Recently in the News

-Gary M. Segura is the Dean of the Luskin School of Public Affairs at UCLA.
+Gary Segura served as the Dean of the Luskin School of Public Affairs at UCLA from January 2017 to December 2022.

 Earlier work has been published in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, and the Annual Review of Political Science, among many others.